 History of the Pomeranian

-The Pomeranian gained popularity in the United States around the turn of the 20th century and remains a popular dog breed today.
-They were officially recognized as a breed by the American Kennel Club in 1888.
+The Pomeranian gained popularity in the United States around the turn of the 20th century and today remains a popular dog breed.
+The American Kennel Club recognized the breed in 1888.

 Common Health Problems